John is a fervent writer, gamer, and guitar lover. He is a former automatic-transmission repairer, welder, and hobbyist game developer.

 Perhaps you're looking to buy a car and aren't sure what kind of engine to get.
 Maybe you're just curious.
-Knowing the difference between hybrid and plug -n hybrid is all well and good, but what are the positives (and negatives) of having one?
+Knowing the difference between hybrid and plug-in hybrid is all well and good, but what are the positives (and negatives) of having one?

 They don't exist alone in the market, however.
-So in this section you will find the pros and cons of both hybrid and plug-in hybrid, as well as internal combustion engine and all-electric.
+So in this section, you will find the pros and cons of both hybrid and plug-in hybrids, as well as internal combustion engines and all-electric.